mcansh/etsy-csv-generator/readme.markdown

       - `ETSY_DOMAIN` will be the domain you provide facebook/instagram
       - `ETSY_SHOP_SLUG` is what shows up after https://etsy.com/

-4. In my usecase I wanted to filter out `downloadable` products, if you want to keep them, remove everything on this [line](https://github.com/mcansh/etsy-csv-generator/blob/main/src/index.ts#L57) after `data.results`
-5. Build the app `npm run build`
+4. Build the app `npm run build`
-6. Run it! `node dist`
+5. Run it! `node dist`, if you want to filter out digital listings, you can run it like this instead `node dist --filter-digital`
-7. You'll now have an `output.csv` in the root of the project :)
+6. You'll now have an `output.csv` in the root of the project :)